Skip to content

 types-of-conjunctions

-A conjunction is a word that joins two phrases or parts of a sentence together.
-A conjunction is a word that joins two phrases or parts of a sentence together.
+Conjunctions are words that join two parts of a sentence (or two or more words) together.
 There are 4 types of conjunctions in the English Language: coordinating conjunctions, correlative conjunctions, subordinating conjunctions, and conjunctive adverbs.

 Understanding The 4 Types of Conjunctions